recanman/getmonero.dev/docs/cryptography/asymmetric/private-key.md

 ---
 title: Private Keys in Monero
+parent: Asymmetric Cryptography in Monero
+grand_parent: Cryptography in Monero
 ---

 # Private Keys in Monero

-!!! note
+{: .warning}
 Author is nowhere close to being a cryptographer.
 Be sceptical on accuracy.

 In Monero, the root private key is generated [randomly](/cryptography/prng).
 Other private keys are derived deterministically from the root private key.